MatteoSebastianelli/Tinkerbird_SongGene/README.md

 In this repository you find script for:

-1) Bioinformatic pipeline (Whole-genome variant calling & ddRAD)
+1) SNP calling pipeline (Whole-genome variant calling & ddRAD)

 2) GEMMA (Association, permutation test and BSLMM) and BLAST